We will be communicating about the research we’re doing in several formats, including symposia, seminars and public engagement.

 Accelerator Award Symposium

-The Accelerator Award will host an annual Symposium to showcase our research and provide networking opportunities that foster interdisciplinary research.
+The Accelerator Award will host an annual Symposium, to be co-ordinated by our Early Career Researchers, that showcase our research and provide networking opportunities that foster interdisciplinary research.
 The symposium will include Invited Lectures, funded by the Award.

 The Accelerator Cohort, in collaboration with the Leicester Institute for Advanced Studies organise monthly seminars to showcase ongoing research projects and to promote interdisciplinary collaborations.
 These will be integrated where possible with other Early Career Fellowship initiatives including the Wellcome ISSF and the MRC IMPACT fund.

 The Leicester Institute for Advanced Studies